by Debbie “The Rat Lady” Ducommun

 beddings—most commonly CareFRESH—and can sneeze when exposed to

-them.
-Pine and cedar shavings, which are toxic, can cause sneezing.
 Allergies are rare, but can occur.
 I know of a rat who wheezed in response

 to yogurt drops, and 2 brothers who sneezed when exposed to dogs!
 The most common foods to cause allergies